-After the prosecution has presented its case, you may present your case.
-You have the right to call any witness who knows anything about the incident, and to introduce exhibits such as photographs and diagrams.
+After the prosecution has presented its case, you have the right to call any witness who knows anything about the incident and present any other relevant evidence you wish.

 - You have the right to have the court issue subpoenas for witnesses to ensure their appearance at trial; however, service of subpoenas for your witness is your responsibility.

 - You have a right to present evidence.
 All evidence must be presented according to K.S.A.
 Ch.
 60, Art.
 4.

 - You have the right to testify, and you have constitutional right not to testify.
 Choosing not to testify will not be used against you in determining guilt or innocence; however, if you do testify, the prosecutor will have the right to cross examine you.